finix-payments/finix-flex-docs-generator/sections/disputes/upload_dispute/response.md

 <aside class="notice">
-Please upload a file with a size of under 10MB and with an extension of: .jpeg, .pdf, .png, .gif, or .tiff.
+Please upload a file with a size less than 10MB and with an extension of: .jpeg, .pdf, .png, .gif, or .tiff.
 </aside>